concord-consortium/lab/readme.md

 ### Adding new source files or modules

-If you add a new JavaScript file to an existing Lab module also add it to the associated section of the MakeFile.
+If you add a new JavaScript file to an existing Lab module also add it to the associated section of the `MakeFile`.

-For example if you created a pie chart grapher and intended it to be part of `lab.layout.js` add the JavaScript source file to this directory:
+For example if you created a pie chart grapher and intended it to be part of `lab.layout.js` save the JavaScript source file here:

     src/lib/layout/pie-chart.js

-Then also add the path to `pie-chart.js` to the `lib/lab.layout.js` target section of the MakeFile:
+Add the path to `pie-chart.js` to the `lib/lab.layout.js` target section of the MakeFile:

     lib/lab.layout.js: \
     	src/lib/start.js \